azimuth-cloud/azimuth-config/docs/debugging/zenith-services.md

   * `services.zenith.stackhpc.com`
     A reserved domain and associated SSH public key.
   * `endpoints.zenith.stackhpc.com`
-    Stores the current endpoints for a Zenith service.
+    The current endpoints for a Zenith service.
     Each SSH tunnel for a service updates this resource to add its address, port and configuration.
   * `leases.zenith.stackhpc.com`
     Stores heartbeat information for an individual SSH tunnel.